Introduction to Respite

 - Medication Authority Forms to ensure that the individual receives the appropriate medication whilst in the care of the Respite Service;

-- Thing you need to know about me which focuses on the individual’s likes and dislikes, communication needs, mobility requirements, etc.;
+- Things you need to know about me which focuses on the individual’s likes and dislikes, communication needs, mobility requirements, etc.;

 - A clothing list will be provided to detail what the person brings to respite.
 Please note all items must be clearly labelled.
 The Respite Service does not take responsibility of unlabelled clothing.